organicmaps/wikiparser/README.md

 - A file of Wikipedia article titles to extract, one per line (e.g. `https://$LANG.wikipedia.org/wiki/$ARTICLE_TITLE`), passed as a CLI flag `--wikipedia-urls`.
 - A directory to write the extracted articles to, as a CLI argument.

-As an example of usage with the map generator:
+As an example of manual usage with the map generator:
 - Assuming this program is installed to `$PATH` as `om-wikiparser`.
 - Download [the dumps in the desired languages](https://dumps.wikimedia.org/other/enterprise_html/runs/) (Use the files with the format `${LANG}wiki-NS0-${DATE}-ENTERPRISE-HTML.json.tar.gz`).
   Set `DUMP_DOWNLOAD_DIR` to the location they are downloaded.
+- Run a maps build with descriptions enabled to generate the `id_to_wikidata.csv` and `wiki_urls.txt` files.
 - Run the following from within the `intermediate_data` subdirectory of the maps build directory:

 ```shell